OctopusDeploy/blog/blog/2019-12/devops-documentation/index.md

 ![](https://i.octopus.com/guides/google/020-search-results.png "width=500")

-This is a very simple example, but it illustrates two of the features of the guides that we are looking to implement.
+This is a trivial example, but it illustrates two of the features of the guides we implemented.

 First, we have a screencast showing the interaction with the browser, tracking each mouse click and form entry.
-This video is a big part of the “show, don’t tell” philosophy as it demonstrates exactly what the documentation will be describing.
+This video is a big part of the *show, don’t tell* philosophy as it demonstrates exactly what the documentation describes.

-Next, you’ll notice is that the elements that we have interacted with on the search screen have been highlighted with a fluorescent green box in the screenshots.
-This is the equivalent of sitting over someone’s shoulder pointing to the screen rather than relying on awkward written descriptions of visual user interfaces.
+Next, you’ll notice the elements we interact with on the search screen are highlighted with a fluorescent green box in the screenshots.
+This is the equivalent of sitting over someone’s shoulder and pointing to the screen rather than relying on awkward written descriptions of visual user interfaces.

 ## Automating the process

-Given the simplicity of this example guide, the video and screenshots could have been created and edited manually.
-But given that we are building the foundation for a workflow that will expand to dozens (if not hundreds) of such guides, we need a way for these assets to be created automatically.
+Given the simplicity of this example guide, the video and screenshots could have been created and edited manually, but given that we’re building the foundation for a workflow that will expand to dozens (if not hundreds) of such guides, we need a way for these assets to be created automatically.

 Automating the creation and updating of these assets requires four services: